the Cake: Guidelines for the Decorator

 hold a shell or two from the eggs.
 This also makes sure each cake

-slice is uniform in color for each layer; no tell-tale brown for the
+slice is uniform in color for each layer; no tell-tale brown from the

 top or bottom.